We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Last Updated: January 9, 2019 (Added two similar trails in U.S)

 I want to share something extraordinary with you.
-A guy from Estonia, called Dusan, helps me to manage this blog.
+A guy called Dusan, helps me to manage this blog.
 We often talk about bikes and one thing that he shared with me became ingrained in my mind.
-After doing my own research, I believe it is definitely worth spreading the word about it.
+After doing my own research, I believe it is definitely worth spreading the word about this tour.

 This is – a real mountain biking trail running through the country!

-Since I believe an awesome trail like this one needs a more in-depth coverage, I’m publishing Elmo’s words about it.
-This is detailed first-hand information from a native Estonian, so take your time to read it carefully.
+Since I believe an awesome trail like this one needs a more in-depth coverage, I’m publishing Dusan’s words about it.
+This is detailed first-hand information, so take your time to read it carefully.
 Who knows, perhaps you’ll get new ideas for your future mountain biking holidays.

-This writing is 3,000 words long, take your coffee and enjoy 🙂
+This cycling tour guide through Estonia is 3,000 words long, take your coffee and enjoy 🙂

 I’ve been in the cycling industry for many years and recently came to realize how special the cycling trail running through Estonia was.
 I’m sure that it is worth spreading the word about it so that more cyclists (and hikers) all over the world can find this place and enjoy it.